Special Educational Needs and Disability

 What support does my child get?

-At the end of each term the class teacher will create a Individual Support Plan for your child.
+At the end of each term the class teacher will create an Individual Support Plan for your child.
 This will have around 3 targets on for the following term and will outline what support is needed for you child to achieve the targets.
+These will be changed as and when the child completes their targets.
+All targets should be manageable through extra intervention given and should be reviewed every half term if not earlier.

 Examples of support are: